 Why are there roads that do not receive winter maintenance?

 There a few roads that have been identified as low traffic with no residents.
-In order to control spending, these roads do not receive winter maintenance.
+To control spending, these roads do not receive winter maintenance.
 These roads are clearly signed and motorists use them at their risk.

 When does the municipality declare a snow emergency?